splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/0-panorama/03-inheritance.md

 With classes (and structs in C++) we can now create objects that contain data and functionality.
 This different way of thinking about organising our code led to a new programming capability: *inheritance*.

 Inheritance lets you create a class that *inherits* all the features from a *parent* class.
-The *child* class can then add additional features (method and/or fields) and change (override) existing methods.
+The *child* class can then add additional features (methods and/or fields) and change (override) existing methods.
 This can be a very useful tool to help avoid repetition, but also in creating a *family* of related classes that all have similar features.

 :::note